 Why do cats have wet noses?

-Owning a cat gives you plenty of opportunities to get up close and personal with their noses, from when they demand food to when they nudge you awake!
-You might have noticed that their snouts are often (if not always) wet and maybe even wondered if it’s normal.
+Owning a cat gives you plenty of opportunities to get up close and personal with their boopy noses, whether they’re demanding food, or nudging you awake!
+You might have noticed that their snouts are often (if not always) wet, and maybe even wondered if it’s normal.

 We take a look at what’s right, the reasons for all things ‘wet nose’, and help you know when you might need to visit a vet with your cat.